oracle/fmw-kubernetes/docs-source/content/wccontent-domains/installguide/create-wccontent-domains/_index.md

 characters that are invalid in a Kubernetes service name, those characters are converted to valid values in the generated YAML files.
 For example, an uppercase letter is converted to a lowercase letter and an underscore `("_")` is converted to a hyphen `("-")`.

+>Note: The properties ipmEnabled, captureEnabled, adfuiEnabled are set to `false` by default and should be updated to `true` if you need to enable the respective applications.

 The sample demonstrates how to create the Oracle WebCenter Content domain home and associated Kubernetes resources for that domain.
 In addition, the sample provides the capability for users to supply their own scripts